fastly/pushpin/doc/grip-protocol.md

 ...
 ```

-Server includes the `grip` extension in its response in order to indicate support.
-If the server does not include the grip extension in its response, then the proxy will assume that the server is unable to send grip control messages.
-For now, this would mean that the session becomes a passthrough with no grip capabilities at all.
+The backend server then accepts the connection with the proxy by responding with status code 101.
+In order to enable GRIP functionality, the backend must include the `grip` extension in its response.
+If the backend does not include this extension, then the proxy MUST assume that the backend server is not GRIP capable and treat the session as a passthrough.

-If the server accepts the grip extension, then it is able to send normal messages to be relayed as-is to the client, or control messages to be processed by the proxy.
-The server denotes the kind of message by including a prefix in the payload of the message.
-If the message spans multiple frames, then the prefix would only be included in the first frame.
+If the backend server provides the `grip` extension, then the proxy will know that the backend is GRIP capable and the backend may send special control messages to the proxy.
+In order to disambiguate control messages from normal messages, the backend denotes the type of message by including a prefix in the payload of the message.
+If the message spans multiple frames, then the prefix would be included in the first frame only.
 By default, the prefix for normal messages is `m:` and the prefix for control messages is `c:`.
-The proxy will strip off the prefix before relaying or processing.
+The proxy MUST strip off the prefix before relaying or processing.

-The `grip` extension shall have an optional parameter called `message-prefix` that the server can use to override what the prefix should be for normal messages.
-The server can even specify a blank string for this value, to indicate that there should be no prefix at all.
-This can be useful if the server speaks entirely in JSON, in which case there is no chance of conflict with control messages (a JSON payload would never begin with `c:`).
+The `grip` extension has an optional parameter called `message-prefix` that the backend server can use to override the prefix for normal messages.
+The backend can even specify a blank string for this value, to indicate that there should be no prefix at all.
+This can be useful if the backend speaks entirely in JSON, in which case there is no chance of conflict with control messages (a JSON payload would never begin with `c:`).
 For example:

 ```
 HTTP/1.1 101 Switching Protocols